-Teacher Cadets must submit an Application for Admission along with a recommendation from the high school that is based on the Center for Education Recruitment, Retention, and Advancement (CERRA) criteria for eligibility in the Teacher Cadet Program.
+Teacher Cadets must attend a high school that partners with FMU for the Teacher Cadet program, and submit an Application for Admission, along with a recommendation from the high school that is based on the Center for Education Recruitment, Retention, and Advancement (CERRA) criteria for eligibility in the Teacher Cadet Program.
 Admission will be for EDUC 190 only.
 The application fee will be waived.